An economics major is a preparation for general education, good citizenship, and literate participation in a market-oriented life.

 Explore the degrees and certificates offered by the Economics Program.

 Associate in Arts in Economics for Transfer (AA-T)

 Plan Code: 5018B/C – The Associate Degree for Transfer in Economics provides systematic knowledge of the nature and scope of economics with a diverse academic regimen and practical application.
-The study of economic concepts and theories with concentrations that include: Macroeconomic Analysis, Microeconomic Analysis, Contemporary Economic Issues, and The Global Economy.
-In addition, an economics major is preparation for general education, good citizenship, and literate participation in a market-oriented life.
+The study of economic concepts and theories with concentrations include Macroeconomic Analysis, Microeconomic Analysis, Contemporary Economic Issues, and The Global Economy.
+In addition, an economics major is a preparation for general education, good citizenship, and literate participation in a market-oriented life.